 Notably, no differences between genders were observed in both studies, suggesting that the effect is generalizable across genders.
 Contrary to previous studies, participants did not differentiate in their suggested payment based on exerted effort and demonstrated greater satisfaction with a collaboration partner who exerted less effort.
-While further research is needed to explore the contextual and situative boundary conditions, the present results provide further support for the effect as a mostly robust bias in moral judgment.
+While further research is needed to explore the contextual and situative boundary conditions-of effort moralization, the present results provide further support for the effect as a mostly robust bias in moral judgment, independent of cultural, age, or gender influences.